itsarvindhere/Stack/075. Sum of Total Strength of Wizards/Notes.md

 	For index = 1, NSL[1] = -1 and NSR[1] = 2

-	What it  means is, all the subarrays formed between indices -1 (not including) and 2 (not including) which have "3" in them, will have "3" as hte minimum element.
+	What it  means is, all the subarrays formed between indices -1 (not including) and 2 (not including) which have "3" in them, will have "3" as the minimum element.
 That is, [4,3] and [3]

 So, that's how we define the boundaries for each element.